 We will continue to closely monitor the situation and would like to open for further flexibility in due course, as and when it is safe to do so.
 We will continue to follow government guidance, as well as advice from the Boarding Schools Association.

 What about extra-curricular activities and the Thursday activity programme?

-The normal minibus service resumed from the start of term for all pre-booked places.
+The normal minibus service has resumed for all pre-booked places.
 We feel that with the proximity of the children, and the fact that they will be from different age groups and pods, all children should wear a face covering, even if they are under 11 years old.
 We ask parents to ensure that these coverings are correctly put on before the children enter the minibus.

 Government guidance states that pupils are allowed to be on school transport together even if they are not in the same pod.
 This is because it is solely for school use and not public transport.
 A perspex screen has been installed between the driver and the passengers.

 What emotional support is offered to the children?